The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and

 The second fact that the current paper shows is the following.
-If Eve mounts the collective attack on Bub's protocol, she can let the probability that she guesses right at the secret bit Alice obtains be equal to $0.927$ at least.
-When Eve choose this strategy, the probability that Alice and Bob do not notice Eve's illegal acts is given by $0.839$.
-In the current paper, we cannot confirm whether or not this strategy is optimum for Eve in general.
-This is because we cannot judge whether or not the constraints that we impose upon Eve's unitary transformation for the collective attack are proper and natural.
-However, one thing is certain, the collective attack is more dangerous than the intercept/resend attack for Bub's protocol.
+If Eve mounts the one-way translucent attack on Bub's protocol, she can let the probability $P_{\mbox{ E}}$ that she guesses right at the secret bit Alice obtains be equal to $0.927$ at least.
+When Eve choose this strategy, the probability $P_{\mbox{ AB}}$ that Alice and Bob do not notice Eve's illegal acts is given by $0.839$.
+By contrast, if Eve makes the two-way translucent attack, she can let $P_{\mbox{ E}}$ be equal to unity.
+However, in this case, $P_{\mbox{ AB}}$ is equal to $1/2$.
+In the two-way translucent attack, a trade-off between $P_{\mbox{ AB}}$ and $P_{\mbox{ E}}$ makes Eve think carefully which values she must choose for parameters specifying the strategy.
+However, one thing is certain, the translucent attack is more dangerous than the intercept/resend attack for Bub's protocol.

-If Eve makes the collective attack on a single transmission of the BB84 scheme, we can estimate the probability that Eve guesses right at the random secret bit Alice obtains at $(1/2)[1+(\sqrt{3}/2)]=0.933...$ at least with setting the probability that the legitimate users overlook Eve's malicious acts at $3/4$ \cite{Cirac1997}.
-This implies that the collective attack is more dangerous than the intercept/resend attack for the BB84 scheme.
-In the present paper, we cannot clarify which is more defenceless for the collective attack, Bub's protocol or the BB84 scheme.
+If Eve makes the translucent attack on a single transmission of the BB84 scheme, we can estimate $P_{\mbox{ E}}$ at $(1/2)[1+(\sqrt{3}/2)]\simeq 0.933$ at least with setting $P_{\mbox{ AB}}$ at $3/4$ \cite{Cirac1997}.
+This implies that the translucent attack is more dangerous than the intercept/resend attack for the BB84 scheme.
+In the present paper, we illustrate the fact that the BB84 scheme is robuster than Bub's protocol against the translucent attack.

 In the current paper, we do not intend to tell which protocol is better, Bub's one or other quantum key distribution scheme, for example, the BB84 scheme.
 In the present paper, we aim at clarifying characteristic properties of Bub's protocol from a neutral viewpoint.
-In References~\cite{Lo1999,Mayers2001,Biham2006,Shor2000}, the BB84 scheme was proven secure.
+In Refs.~\cite{Lo1999,Mayers2001,Biham2006}, and \cite{Shor2000}, the BB84 scheme was proven secure.
 In other words, it was rigorously indicated that the BB84 scheme is secure against an enemy who is able to perform any physical operation permitted by quantum mechanics.
 Contrastingly, the security of Bub's protocol has not been studied well yet.
-We have to admit that it is not full-grown theoretically and experimentally.
+We have to admit that it is not full-grown theoretically or experimentally.